ssbc/rooms2/docs/Participation/Internal user authentication.md

 When the room receives an incoming secret-handshake connection from Alice, it checks the [internal user registry](Internal%20user%20registry.md), looking for the entry corresponding to Alice's ID.
 If there is an entry, Alice is recognized as an internal user, granting her a [tunnel address](Tunnel%20addresses.md).
 Otherwise, the room recognizes Alice as an [external user](../Stakeholders/External%20user.md) and does not grant Alice a tunnel address.

 In either case, whether Alice is an internal or external user, the secret-handshake and muxrpc connection is allowed to remain up, because external users are allowed to [consume aliases](../Alias/Alias%20consumption.md) and create [tunneled connections](Tunneled%20connection.md) with internal users.
-Unless the room is in [*Restricted* mode](../Setup/Privacy%20modes.md), in which case only internal users are allowed to connect.
+The exception to the above is when the room is in [*Restricted* mode](../Setup/Privacy%20modes.md), in which case only internal users are allowed to maintain a secret-handshake and muxrpc connection.

 ### Security considerations